filecoin-project/filecoin-storage-providers-market/README.md

 If you want to help with data presentation, layout, etc. please see [implementation details](#implementation-details) below and open a PR.

-Discussion and improvement proposals around service classes, SLOs, SLIs, and their defitions should occur in [filecoin-project/service-classes](https://github.com/filecoin-project/service-classes).
+Discussion and improvement proposals around service classes, SLOs, SLIs, and their definitions should occur in [filecoin-project/service-classes](https://github.com/filecoin-project/service-classes).

 ## Development environment
 Below are the expected tools to install:
 * `npm` - Not needed if you're using [devcontainer.json](.devontainer/devcontainer.json)
 * [DuckDB CLI](https://duckdb.org/docs/installation/) - Not needed if you're using [devcontainer.json](.devontainer/devcontainer.json)
-* [Markdown All in One VS Code extension](https://markdown-all-in-one.github.io/) - This is used for markdown-all-in-one.github.io/docs/guide/table-of-contents.html, including its syntax for for ommitting certain headers.
+* [Markdown All in One VS Code extension](https://markdown-all-in-one.github.io/docs/guide/#features) - This is used for generating [table of contents](https://markdown-all-in-one.github.io/docs/guide/table-of-contents.html), including its syntax for omitting certain headers.

 ## Implementation Details